-Candidates are expected to have a grade 8 or 9 in IGCSE/GCSE Chemistry, as well as a grade 7 or higher in IGCSE/GCSE Mathematics.
+Candidates are expected to have a grade 8 or above in (I)GCSE Chemistry, as well as a grade 7 or above in (I)GCSE Mathematics.

 Chemistry at A Level is divided into three areas; Organic, Inorganic and Physical.
 The topics within these areas are taught across the two years, and include the following: